patrickfav/density-converter/README.md

     -gui                               Starts graphical user interface
     -h,--help                          This help page
-    -haltOnError                       If set will stop the process if an error occurred during conversion -includeObsoleteFormats            If set will include obsolete densities (e.g. ldpi in android) -outCompression <png|jpg>          Sets the compression of the converted images.
+    -haltOnError                       If set will stop the process if an error occurred during conversion -outCompression <png|jpg>          Sets the compression of the converted images.
 Can be 'png', 'jpg', 'gif' or 'png+jpg'.
 By default the src compression type will be used (e.g. png will be re-compressed to png after scaling).